MatthiasSimons/airquality-measurement-device/Airquality/README.md

 # Setup
 add cert.der and private.der to cert folder and update wifi_passwds.txt

-in following files you need to set the variables
+in following files you need to update the variables

 **main.py**
 MQTT_TOPIC = "enter MQTT Topic"